vig37/CS1660_P2/README.md

-# CS1660 Project Option 1
+# Project Option 1 Docker

 NOTE: I've only tested this on a Mac.
 ## To run containers: